goldenson/maximeorefice/_posts/2020-04-27-application-database.markdown

 - `I: Isolation`
 - `D: Durability`

-Any errors that happen within a transaction **abort** the transaction.
+Any errors that happens within a transaction **aborts** the transaction.

 ```sql
 /* COMPLETE A TRANSACTION */